OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 1. How should non-cardiac chest pain be diagnosed? – Ronnie Fass (USA)

-2. How is functional heartburn different from reflux-induced heartburn? – Frank Zerbib (France)
+2. How is functional heartburn different from reflux-induced heartburn? – Ellen M. Stein (USA)

 3. Should reflux hypersensitivity be managed as a DGBI, GERD, or both? – Edoardo Savarino (Italy)

-4. Is globus a LPRD symptom or a primary DGBI? – Shobna Bhatia (India)
+4. Is globus a LPRD symptom or a primary DGBI? – José María Remes Troche (Mexico)

 5. What test(s) should be performed to diagnose functional dysphagia? – Sabine Roman (France)